amity/dnd-bot/README.md

 # DnD Bot

+### UPDATE: With Discord sunsetting Gateway v5, the Discord.io library this bot is built on is no longer functioning.
+As a result, the bot has been deprecated.
+Thank you for using SpellBot!

+---

 A simple bot to help players and DMs with managing 5e DnD games.
 Built with `npm start` (compiles the TS, copies all other files, and runs out of `/built` destination folder), but users should interact with it as a Discord bot, which can be added to your server by following the instructions below.